Dezdemod/Dezdemod/README.md

 # Apostol Ștefan
 I'm a junior C++ developer from Romania passionate about game/software development.
-I enjoy learning, experimenting with new technologies and applying that knowledge to the projects I am working on.
+I enjoy learning and experimenting with new technologies while applying that knowledge to the projects I am working on.

 ## Projects
 Golden Town (2022) - https://github.com/Dezdemod/GoldenTown